how to set up a shop drawing review process

 FAQs

-• Structural Steel Shop Drawings: These drawings detail the fabrication and installation of structural steel components, such as beams, columns, and trusses.
-They are crucial for ensuring the structural integrity of the building.
+• Structural Steel Shop Drawings – Details fabrication and installation of beams, columns, and trusses.

-• Fire Protection Shop Drawings: These drawings specify the layout and installation of fire protection systems, including sprinklers, alarms, and fire extinguishers.
+• Fire Protection Shop Drawings – Maps out sprinkler systems, alarms, and fire extinguishers.

-• Elevator Shop Drawings: Elevator drawings detail the installation and operation of elevators within the building.
+• Elevator Shop Drawings – Outlines installation and operation of elevators.

 Author’s Bio: